 Most people are able to sleep with these sensors.
-The sensors are applied in such a way that you should be able to move in your sleep, change your body positions while in bed and use the restroom.
+The sensors are applied in such a way that you should be able to move in your sleep, change body positions while in bed, and use the restroom.
 You will have a button to notify your technician should you need assistance.

 As often as needed if you are experiencing problems with CPAP.
 Check with your treating physician.
 In general, assuming you are doing well with your CPAP, we recommend at least an annual check-up after the initial consultation and initial follow-up visit.
 During your annual follow-up, your treating physician can evaluate the efficacy of therapy, address any problems, and renew your prescriptions for your mask, tubing, filters and other supplies.